DIY do it yourself

 How to make an anvil from an old piece of rail

-We again process the plate from all sides on the grinder and weld it to the top of the rail billet, holding clamps on both sides, first with a point, and then with a continuous seam.
+We again process the plate from all sides on the grinder and weld it to the top of the rail blank, holding it on both sides with clamps, first pointwise, and then with a continuous seam.

 How to make an anvil from an old piece of rail